wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-windows-store-dotnet-get-started-offline-data.md

 2. Press the **F5** key to rebuild and run the app.
 Notice that the data looks the same as the offline scenario even though the app is now connected to the mobile service.
 This is because this app always works with the `IMobileServiceSyncTable` that is pointed to the local store.

-3. Log into the Windows Azure Management portal and look at the database for your mobile service.
+3. Log into the [Azure Management Portal] and look at the database for your mobile service.
 If your service uses the JavaScript backend for mobile services, you can browse the data from the **Data** tab of the mobile service.

     If you are using the .NET backend for your mobile service, in Visual Studio go to **Server Explorer** -> **Azure** -> **SQL Databases**.
 Right click your database and select **Open in SQL Server Object Explorer**.